mstflotfy/mstflotfy.github.io/_posts/Design/2022-6-18-learn-figma-making-card-component.md

 ![frame tool selected and cursor hovering above Macbookpro 14" in the design panel.](/assets/i/v15/add-a-macbook-frame.png)

+## 10 Take Instances Of The Component {#instances}
 Let's try out our component properties.

-First, add a frame to present our component inside.

-This frame is what we will present the design inside, it will act like the web page.
+We'll start by adding a frame.
+This frame will be the container for our design.
+It represents the webpage where the design is viewed.

 To present a design it must be inside a frame.
 I selected a Macbook pro 14'' as the size of the frame but you can select any other device or make a custom size, it doesn't matter much in our case.